In this instructable, I made a makeup vanity. I had a blast making this one!

 You can use a high-density foam roller.
 These seem to give a great finish on the surface.
 Of course, if you want the best results then spraying is the way to go.

 Since I like the raw look of the vanity cover, I only added a clear coat.
 I used three coats of polycrylic for protection.

 Apply mirror mastic to the backing.
 Then set the mirror in place.

 Step 7: Adding Hardware

-Install the legs, the hinges and pull handle.
-I place the handle on the front center of the vanity door.
+Install the legs, hinges and pull handle.
+I placed the handle on the front center of the vanity door.

 Step 8: Wiring the Outlet and Switch

 Drill out a hole for the electrical cord to pass through.
 Then, mount the enclosure cover to hide all the connections.
 I go into greater details with the plans; there is a hookup diagram that shows the wiring (the diagram is only for US outlets).

 This area is equipped with an electrical outlet and a dimmer light switch.
 After everything is hooked up prior to closing it all up, I checked to make sure it all worked.

 If you like to see more of my projects, and step-by-step tutorial stop by my YouTube channel.